 Gail Miller is owner of the Larry H. Miller Group of Companies and Chair of the Board of Directors of Larry H. Miller Management Corporation.

-Gail and her late husband, Larry, started in business with a single Toyota dealership in 1979.
-The Larry H. Miller Group of Companies has grown to include 60 car dealerships throughout the West, the Utah Jazz, the Salt Lake City Stars, the Salt Lake Bees, media outlets, theatre complexes, sports apparel stores, and a variety of other automotive, financial, sports and real estate companies.
-The greater than 80 separate businesses within the Larry H. Miller Group of Companies employ more than 11,000 people.
+Gail and her late husband, Larry, started their business with a single Toyota dealership in 1979.
+The Larry H. Miller Group of Companies has grown to include more than 60 car dealerships throughout the West, the Utah Jazz, the Salt Lake City Stars, the Salt Lake Bees, media outlets, theatre complexes, sports apparel stores, and a variety of other automotive, financial, sports and real estate companies.
+Today, the privately-owned Larry H. Miller Group of Companies employs nearly 11,000 people.

 Gail and Larry created a strong legacy of giving back to the communities in which they do business.
-Gail presides over the Larry H. Miller Education Foundation, Larry H. Miller Charities and the Larry H. and Gail Miller Family Foundation which support a wide range of charitable, educational and humanitarian causes.
+Gail presides over the Larry H. Miller Education Foundation, Larry H. Miller Charities, and the Larry H. & Gail Miller Family Foundation, which support a wide range of charitable, educational and humanitarian causes.

-In 2012 Gail married Kim Wilson.
-Kim is a senior attorney with one of Salt Lake City’s oldest law firms, Snow, Christensen and Martineau, which has been in business since a decade before statehood was granted to Utah.
+In 2012, Gail married Kim Wilson.
+Kim recently retired as a senior attorney with one of Salt Lake City’s oldest law firms, Snow, Christensen and Martineau, which has been in business since a decade before statehood was granted to Utah.
 He is Chair of the Board of Trustees of Mormon Historic Sites Foundation and serves on the boards of a number of other civic organizations and causes.

 Gail and Kim enjoy traveling, serving others and spending time with their large family.
 They make their home in Salt Lake City, Utah.

 Board of Directors